dpo007/Get-SharesAndACLs/Readme.md

 # Get-SharesAndACLs.ps1

 This PowerShell script retrieves a list of all Windows computers in the Active Directory domain and checks if they are online.
-For each online computer, it retrieves a list of all shares, and who has what access to them, and exports the results to CSV files.
+For each online computer, it retrieves a list of all shares and exports the results to a CSV file.
+It then retrieves the ACL for each share and exports the results to another CSV file.

 ## Usage